nahiandev/Custom-Admin-Footer-Text/README.md

 ## Hire the Developer

-For custom WordPress solutions tailored to your business:
+###For custom WordPress solutions tailored to your business:

 - [LinkedIn Profile](https://www.linkedin.com/in/nahiandev/)

----